osism/osism.github.io/docs/guides/deploy-guide/manager.md

 ./run.sh network
 ```

-Upon completion of the network configurtion, a node reboot should be performed to ensure the configuration
+Upon completion of the network configuration, a node reboot should be performed to ensure the configuration
 is functional and reboot safe.
 Since network services are not restarted automatically, later changes to the
 network configuration are not effective without a manual apply of the network configuration or reboot of the
 nodes.